Release family

 Supported lineup

 The supported starting points are R1-4B, R1-2B, and R1-0.6B-v2.
-Around that line sit long-window variants for evaluation, research checkpoints for ablation and reproducibility, and community quantizations for local experimentation.
+Around that family sit long-window variants for evaluation, research checkpoints for ablation and reproducibility, and community quantizations for local experimentation.
 Trust improves when those categories stay distinct.

 Supported versus experimental needs to be explicit.